ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/dnr6419/CVE-2018-6905](https://github.com/dnr6419/CVE-2018-6905) :  ![starts](https://img.shields.io/github/stars/dnr6419/CVE-2018-6905.svg) ![forks](https://img.shields.io/github/forks/dnr6419/CVE-2018-6905.svg)

 ## CVE-2018-6892
  An issue was discovered in CloudMe before 1.11.0.
-An unauthenticated remote attacker that can connect to the &quot;CloudMe Sync&quot; client application listening on port 8888 can send a malicious payload causing a buffer overflow condition.
+An unauthenticated remote attacker that can connect to the "CloudMe Sync" client application listening on port 8888 can send a malicious payload causing a buffer overflow condition.
 This will result in an attacker controlling the program's execution flow and allowing arbitrary code execution.